Remove People From Photos: 6 Clients, One Editable Canvas

 Independent brand consultant at a walnut desk comparing two prints of a client photo, before and after distracting people are removed.

-Voss runs Quiet Tide Studio as a one-person fractional creative practice.
+Jordan runs her studio as a one-person fractional creative practice.
 Six retainers, no production team, no creative director above her, no junior designer below.
-The work is judgment-heavy and execution-heavy at the same time — and until this spring, the execution side ate roughly 70% of her week.
+The work is judgment-heavy and execution-heavy at the same time — and until this spring, the execution side ate most of her week.

 The single biggest unlock for an independent brand consultant isn't a faster filter — it's a canvas that stays open while the work changes shape.
 With Playyy's AI Image Editor, a client photo can move through cleanup, recolor, resize, and restyle in the same tab.
 The tab never closes.
 The file never exports halfway.